Rapper Fetty Wap jailed after alleged FaceTime death threat

 Prosecutors did not identify the person Maxwell is accused of threatening, referring to the man in court papers only as John Doe.

-Maxwell rose to prominence after “Trap Queen,” his debut single, reached No. 2 on the U.S. Billboard Hot 100 chart in May 2015.
+Maxwell rose to prominence with his debut single “Trap Queen,” which reached No 2 on the US Billboard Hot 100 chart in May 2015.

 He has had other brushes with the law, including a 2019 arrest in Las Vegas for allegedly assaulting three employees at a hotel-casino.
 He was previously arrested in November 2017 and charged with DUI after police said he was drag racing on a New York City highway.